declare-lab/MELD/README.md

 - dev_sent_emo.csv - contains the utterances in the dev set along with Sentiment and Emotion labels.
 - test_sent_emo.csv - contains the utterances in the test set along with Sentiment and Emotion labels.

+# Description of Raw Data
+- There are 3 folders (.tar.gz files)-train, dev and test; each of which corresponds to video clips from the utterances in the 3 .csv files.
+- In any folder, each video clip in the raw data corresponds to one utterance in the corresponding .csv file.
+The video clips are named in the format: diaX1\_uttX2.mp4, where X1 is the Dialogue\_ID and X2 is the Utterance_ID as provided in the corresponding .csv file, denoting the particular utterance.
+- For example, consider the video clip **dia6_utt1.mp4** in **train.tar.gz**.
+The corresponding utterance for this video clip will be in the file **train_sent_emp.csv** with **Dialogue_ID=6** and **Utterance_ID=1**, which is *'You liked it?
+You really liked it?'*

+# Labelling
+For experimentation, all the labels are represented as one-hot encodings, the indices for which are as follows:
+- **Emotion** - {'neutral': 0, 'surprise': 1, 'fear': 2, 'sadness': 3, 'joy': 4, 'disgust': 5, 'anger': 6}.
+Therefore, the label corresponding to the emotion *'joy'* would be [0., 0., 0., 0., 1., 0., 0.]
+- **Sentiment** - {'neutral': 0, 'positive': 1, 'negative': 2}.
+Therefore, the label corresponding to the sentiment *'positive'* would be [0., 1., 0.]

 # Run the baseline

 Please follow these steps to run the baseline -